MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 1. There is no controller pairing to handle in Windows 10.

 This is a simplified example for C++ / WinRT.
 For a more detailed example, see "Xbox Live Authentication in Windows 10" in the Xbox Live Programming Guide.
 You may also find the broader example at "Adding Xbox Live to a new UWP project" helpful.

 ### Checking multiplayer privileges

 The equivalent to **CheckPrivilegeAsync()** is not yet available in the Xbox Live SDK.
 For now, you will need to search for the privilege you need in the string list returned by the **Privileges** property for an **XboxLiveUser**.

 For example, to check for multiplayer privileges, look for privilege "254."
 Using the XDK documentation, you can find a list of all the Xbox Live privileges in the **Windows::Xbox::ApplicationModel::Store::KnownPrivileges** enumeration.

-For a discussion on this topic, see the forum post [xsapi & user privileges](https://forums.xboxlive.com/questions/48513/xsapi-user-privileges.html).
+See the forum post [xsapi & user privileges](https://forums.xboxlive.com/questions/48513/xsapi-user-privileges.html).

 <a name="_Supporting_multiplayer_cross-play"></a>

 ### Supporting multiplayer cross-play between Xbox One and PC UWP

 In addition to new session template requirements in XDP (see [Setting up and configuring your project in Partner Center and XDP](#_Setting_up_and)), cross-play comes with new restrictions on session join ability.
 You can no longer use "None" as a session join restriction.
 You must use either "Followed" or "Local" (the default restriction is "Local").

 Also, the join and read restrictions default to "Local" because of the required **userAuthorizationStyle** capability for Windows 10 multiplayer.

-This forum article, [Is it possible to create a public multiplayer session](https://forums.xboxlive.com/questions/46781/is-it-possible-to-create-public-multiplayer-sessio.html), contains additional insight.
+This forum article contains additional insight: [Is it possible to create a public multiplayer session](https://forums.xboxlive.com/questions/46781/is-it-possible-to-create-public-multiplayer-sessio.html).

 Further information and examples can be found in the updated multiplayer developer flowcharts, the cross-play-enabled multiplayer sample NetRumble, or from your Developer Account Manager (DAM).

 <a name="_Sending_and_receiving"></a>

 ### Sending and receiving invites

 The API to bring up the UI for sending invites is now **Microsoft::Xbox::Services::System::TitleCallableUI::ShowGameInviteUIAsync()**.
 You pass in a session-&gt; **SessionReference** object from your activity session (typically your lobby).

 You can optionally pass in a second parameter that references a custom invite string ID that's been defined in your service configuration in XDP.
 The string you define there will appear in the toast notification sent to the invited players.

-Note that what you are passing in as a parameter to this method is the ID number, and it must be formatted properly for the service.
+What you are passing in as a parameter to this method is the ID number, and it must be formatted properly for the service.
 For example, string ID "1" must be passed in as "///1".

 If you want to send invites directly by using the multiplayer service (that is, without showing any UI), you can still use the other invite method, **Microsoft::Xbox::Services::Multiplayer::MultiplayerService::SendInvitesAsync()** from the user's **XboxLiveContext**.